umdfiresa2024/spring-wk10-class/README.md

-# fall-asn-4-2
+# fall-asn-4-1-2
-This is a repository for each team's GitHub Flavored Markdown assignment.
+This ASN4.1.2.
+Please follow the steps in template.qmd